-Since the enactment of the DPL, the DPA approved Teb Arval's, Amazon Turkey's, Decathlon Turkey's and the Turkish Football Federation's undertaking letters on cross-border data transfers.
+Since the enactment of the DPL, the DPA approved Teb Arval's, Amazon Turkey's, Decathlon Turkey's,the Turkish Football Federation's and Otokoç Otomotiv's undertaking letters on cross-border data transfers.

-As of April 2022, the DPA has not yet issued the list of countries with an adequate level of protection.
+As of April 2023, the DPA has not yet issued the list of countries with an adequate level of protection.
 As a result, at this stage all countries are deemed as not providing an adequate level of protection.